I’m often asked why I spend so much time writing copy for websites when ‘it doesn’t work for health-related businesses’.

 They want to have 100% attention on them and their needs.

 Focus on what you do best and tell the world how good you are at it

 If the majority of your patients are suffering from anxiety, or you have a particular interest in psychosexual health, then this should be your focus.

 By specialising like this, you establish yourself as an expert in that particular area. and stand apart from the competition.

 It doesn’t mean you have to stop working in the other areas of therapy, you’ll still get word of mouth referrals from your satisfied clients, but it will improve your website’s search ranking.

-Thus, attracting the ‘right’ visitors to your page, and convert potential patients into actual clients.
+Thus, attracting the ‘right’ visitors to your page, and converting potential patients into actual clients.

 One of the best ways of creating a strong website focus, and establishing your reputation in that particular area, is by having articles and blogs that delve further into the theme

 Let’s say that you specialise in personality disorders.